 “It is I,” said his Master with as much force as he could muster, “the eminent magicist Bartrum Snell the Stupendous.
 I have summoned you here, Ugumu’uth the Terrible, and I bind you to my will.”

 Ugumu’uth roared, and Edric quickly put his hands to his ears, trying in vain to block out the horrifying noise.
 But, against all expectations, the bellow turned into a guffaw.
-The demon’s laughter clawed painfully at Edric’s ears.
+The demon’s laughter painfully clawed at Edric’s ears.

 Bartrum lifted his staff and slammed it on the stone floor.
 “You will submit, creature of perdition!”

 But the demon’s laughter did not cease.
 “You may have summoned me, magicist!”
-Then a clawed hand shot out and smacked Bartrum, who flew back into the wall of shelves behind him, roughly smashing the many hand-blown glass vials and bottles stored there into a hailstorm of glittering shards.
+Then a clawed hand shot out and smacked Bartrum, who slammed into the wall of shelves behind him, roughly smashing the many hand-blown glass vials and bottles stored there into a hailstorm of glittering shards.
 “But I am bound by nothing.”

 Bartrum’s eye went wide with fury.
 “You dare to defy me, you brainless poon?”

-Then the demon chuckled, sounding like a burlap sack full of heavy chains.
+The demon chuckled, sounding like a burlap sack full of heavy chains.
 “This was your doing, little one?”

-Edric looked back at the demon, who expressed a mixture of curiosity and amusement, and nodded.
+Edric looked at the demon, who expressed a devilish mixture of curiosity and amusement, and nodded.
 “Yes, Evil One.”
 Because Edric had prepared for this day, sneaking into Bartrum’s spell chamber in the small hours while his Master slept to replace the powder inside one of his Master’s vials with a ground spice from the kitchen.
 It had taken Edric weeks of exploring the spice rack, a few bottles and jars at a time, until he’d found one that smelled enough like the Nimblebetty Root to suffice.
 “I replaced one of the potion’s ingredients with cumin.”

 “Cumin!” cried the magicist, who’d resumed his efforts to push himself to his feet.
 “You will pay for–”